chris-dworschak/eaRworm/README.md

 status](https://travis-ci.com/chris-dworschak/eaRworm.svg?branch=main)](https://travis-ci.com/chris-dworschak/eaRworm)
 <!-- badges: end -->

-This is a toy package that lets you play “Merry Christmas” and “Happy Birthday” using R. It also contains a small number of arrangements that slightly deviate from the standard song versions.
+This package enables playing audio of “Merry Christmas” and “Happy Birthday” using R. It also contains a small number of arrangements that slightly deviate from the standard song versions.
+I developed this toy package in Christmas spirit; it will not be submitted to CRAN.
+The package status is “experimental” because use is dependent on operating system and a pre-installed WAV audio player.

 ## Installation